 Game meats and roast pork can be part of the Christmas feast, as well as fondue or the practice of grilling meat and vegetable pieces at the dining table, called gourmetten.
 But what is most traditional about this Dutch holiday are the treats, especially during Sinterklaas (which has a controversial blackface aspect to it, but we’re not going there).
 Speculaas is a quite the popular Christmas cookie, sometimes shaped like windmills, and usually containing an array of spices such as cardamom, ginger, cinnamon, aniseed, and nutmeg.
 Try this speculaas recipe.

-Panetone is a popular Christmas-time cake in Peru and as well as Christmas chocolatada, a hot chocolate prepared with sweetened condensed milk, brandy, heavy cream, butter, spices, and whipped cream.
+Panettone, the Italian Christmas bread, has become popular in Peru (where it’s known as panetón and can be found in chocolate-filled versions as well as more traditional fruit-studded domes).
+You might wash it down with Christmas chocolatada, a hot chocolate prepared with sweetened condensed milk, brandy, heavy cream, butter, spices, and whipped cream.
 Try this Christmas chocolatada recipe.

 Fish soup for Christmas Eve is what celebrants often eat.
 In the Eastern Orthodox and Greek-Catholic churches, they’ll have koljivo, a boiled wheat. Česnica is a popular baked good, a Christmas soda bread with a silver coin to bring health and good luck baked in the bread.